-I first walked to the summit of Beech Hill in Rockport, Maine, about thirty years or so ago, soon after I moved to Maine.
-Or maybe even before, during an early visitI don't remember.
+I first walked to the summit of Beech Hill in Rockport, Maine, about forty years or so ago, soon after I moved to Maine.
+Or maybe even before, during an early visitI don’t remember.
 Either way, that was also about the time I became a birder.
 In Austin, where I grew up, I enjoyed hiking and camping in the Texas Hill Country and knew enough about the wildlife to get by, but only when I heard the crazy, unfamiliar songs of those colorful little wood-warblers that first May in Maine did I turn into a true bird nerd.

 A few notes:

 - To navigate between photos, click the triangles to the left or right of any page.